 Friendship provides families with access to low cost solar-powered lighting and communities with solar powered streetlights.

-The river islands of the Brahmaputra where Friendship operates are completely off the power grid, due to remoteness and instable landscape caused by erosion.
+The river islands of the Brahmaputra where Friendship operates are completely off the power grid, due to remoteness and unstable landscape caused by erosion.

 The solar home lighting systems allow rural families to extend their workday into the evening hours, and students to study in the evening.

-They are also healthier and safer than the old kerosene lamps.
+They are also healthier and less of a fire hazard than the old kerosene lamps.

-The easily dismountable photovoltaic systems also power our schools and disaster-time mobile charging facilities.
-A new solar micro-grid – the first of its kind in the char areas – will supply electricity to more than 100 families.
+The easily dismantlable photovoltaic systems also power our schools and disaster-time mobile charging facilities.
+Three new solar micro-grids—including the first of its kind in the char areas—will supply electricity to 560 families.

 DISASTER PREPAREDNESS COMMITTEES

-Friendship establishes disaster management committees in coastal and char villages, and works with them to develop strategies and prepare a risk reduction action plans for implementation during natural disasters to keep the community safe and to mitigate their impact.
+Friendship establishes disaster management committees in coastal and char villages, and works with them to develop strategies and prepare risk-reduction action plans for implementation during natural disasters to keep the community safe and to mitigate their impact.

 Friendship Disaster Management Committees are fora in which communities can share their experiences, assess potential risks, identify needs and develop practical solutions using local knowledge and Friendship’s resources.